worktheclock/replit.github.io/misc/basic.md

 - Duration is optional and will default to `1`
 - Notes can be one of: `C C# D D# E F F# G G# A A# B`

-### Functions
+## Functions

-You can think of functions as builtin subroutines you can call.
+You can think of functions as built-in subroutines you can call.
 It's important to differentiate between functions and commands.
 Lines should start with commands, while functions can be used as part of other commands but not on their own.

-#### ABS
+### ABS

 `ABS` returns the absolute value of a number.
 The sign of the number will always be positive after this function is executed.